MICHAEL REID BEYOND

 That was partly about accessibility.
 In the early 1990s, I was working from postcards or the occasional book.
 Now museums have incredibly high-resolution images you can zoom into endlessly.
 Suddenly there was all this material available, and I had the technical capacity to deal with it.

-These series seem to involve a more explicit engagement with the symbolic allegorical aspects of Dutch still-life tradition.
+These series seem to involve a more explicit engagement with the symbolic or allegorical aspects of Dutch still-life tradition.
 Do you feel there was a shift?
 And what felt newly available to you in drawing out those narrative layers?

 I don’t know if it’s maturity, but I stopped denying the source.
 For a long time I talked about the work as being about process.
 Now the process is a given.

-There had also been terrible bushfires just prior, and that was all happening around the time of COVID; this idea that tiny viral agents could turn everything on its head.
+There had been terrible bushfires just prior, and that was all happening around the time of COVID; this idea that tiny viral agents could turn everything on its head.
 Bushfires have been a theme in my work for a long time.
 They’re illustrations of the fleeting, unreliable nature of existence.

 Beauty is subject to those forces.
 Nothing is timeless or universal.
 There’s a resonance between those ideas and what underpinned Dutch still lifes originally.
 So I was happy to re-dock my boat there, with more attention.